Conference Services Guests

 Located on campus, residence halls serve as conference housing and provide easy access to campus meeting spaces and services.
 All rooms are furnished with twin-size beds, desks, bedding, towels, a small fan, soap and drinking cups.

-The North Campus Conference Desks are located in McMahon Hall (and also serves Haggett Hall guests) and McCarty Hall (also serves Hansee Hall guests).
+The North Campus Conference Desk is located in McMahon Hall.
 To contact the McMahon Desk, please call 206-543-7107.

 North Campus—Shared Bath: Conference guests will reside in double- or single-occupancy rooms.
 These residence halls include single-gender community restrooms, hardwired Internet in the sleeping rooms and easy access to our all-you-care-to-eat dining facility, The 8 at McMahon Hall.
 Wireless Internet access is available in the common areas and dining facilities.
 North Campus is home to the Husky Union Building's event and dining venues as well as a short walk from the Intermural Activities Building (our world-class fitness center) and Seattle's University Village.